hacss/hacss.github.io/src/getting-started.md

 }
 ```

-Hacss saves the trouble of authoring this separate style sheet by generating the
+Hacss avoids this indirection and manual effort by analyzing the presentational
-style sheet from presentational class names that appear in the markup.
-For
+class names you use in HTML and generating the corresponding style sheet
-example:
+automatically.
+For example:

 ```html
 <button class="background-color:darkblue; color:white;">Button Text</button>